 ~ Son Joseph S. Rothenberger ~

-They bore another four children -- Ellen Catharine Diehl, Polly S. Dillinger and two unnamed sons.
+To the second marriage, two sons and four daughters were born -- the known names are Ellen Catharine Diehl, Polly S. Dillinger and two unnamed sons.
 One of the sons died in infancy in 1861.

 The federal census enumerations of 1870 and 1880 place the family in Upper Milford, Lehigh County, with Joseph laboring as a blacksmith during those years.